-Situation: An employee has learnt a new skill and is asked to share with other colleagues.
+Situation: An employee has learned a new skill and is asked to share it with other colleagues.

 Fixed mindset statement: I have worked hard to learn this concept.
 I can’t share it with others.
-May be they get promotion using the skill and I may left behind.
+Maybe they get a promotion using the skill and I may left behind.

 example 10. when a person makes a mistake.

-Fixed mindset: I feel embarrassed on making mistakes.
+Fixed mindset: I feel embarrassed about making mistakes.

 Growth mindset: Mistakes enable me to correct my shortcomings and improve.

 When a person makes a mistake he/she behaves differently.
-Either he/she will take in a positive way or in a negative way.
+Either he/she will take positively or negatively.

 A fixed mindset person will not accept the mistake and throw the responsibility on someone else, whereas, a growth mindset person will acknowledge the mistake and will accept the responsibility without blaming others.